 Yes - if the purpose of your plan has changed, please let us know.
 This will allow us to tailor the information we send to you.
-We’ll continue to send you a yearly statement, but stop sending you a colour-coded risk warning or Money Advice Service mortgage endowment leaflets.
+We’ll continue to send you a yearly statement, but stop sending you a colour-coded risk warning.

 Should I surrender my plan early?

 With-profits plans, like your Police Mutual Low Cost Endowment mortgage plan, are long-term contracts.
-This means they’re designed to give the best returns when they mature, not if they’re cashed in early.
-Cashing in before the end of the term may not be in your best interest and remember you will also lose the life cover included in your plan, which may be more expensive to replace as you get older.
+Cashing in before the end of the term may not be in your best interests and remember you will also lose the life cover included in your plan, which may be more expensive to replace as you get older.

 If you do choose to surrender your plan early, we’ll calculate its cash-in value at the time.
 The amount you receive will depend on the investment return and the amount you’ve paid in, taking into account our charges, expenses, tax, our smoothing policy and the cost of life cover.